egmontmika/egmontmika.com/content/blog/the-radical-edge.md

 With a radical edge.

-For this he needs you and me.
+Through people like you and me.